andrew/ultimate-awesome/README.md

 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.
 - [awesome-anvil](https://github.com/anvil-works/awesome-anvil) - A collection of resources for all your Anvil needs.
 Including awesome projects from the community, demos, blogs and tutorials.
 - [awesome-nepal](https://github.com/developers-nepal/awesome-nepal) - Generic list of anything awesome built in Nepal / by Nepali.
+- [awesome-ai-news](https://github.com/getstream/awesome-ai-news) - Keep track of what has happened in AI this month.
+Discover the best AI/LLM resources and news for this month. .
 - [awesome-multiplayer-games](https://github.com/herrherrmann/awesome-multiplayer-games) - :joystick: Awesome games for local multiplayer sessions or LAN parties.
 - [awesome-road-map](https://github.com/isLinXu/awesome-road-map) - 🗺️awesome-road-map🗺️.
 - [awesome-serialization](https://github.com/maximveksler/awesome-serialization) - Data formats useful for API, Big Data, ML, Graph & co.